silverwind/droppy/README.md

 - `noLogin`: When enabled, the client skips the login page, making the server essentially public.
 - `demoMode`: When enabled, the server will regularly clean out all files and restore samples.
 - `timestamps`: Adds timestamps to log output.
 Useful if your logging facility does not provide timestamps.

-###TLS options
-When `useTLS` is set, these options specify TLS certificates.
-You can either pass in the certificate directly as a string, or specify a path to a file.
-Relative paths resolve to the home folder.
-All files are required in PEM format (Starting with `-----`).

-- `tlsKey`: The private key for the domain.
-- `tlsCert`: The certificate for the domain.
-- `tlsCA`: An optional intermediate (CA) certificate.

 ##Notes
 - For shortlinks to be compatible with `wget`, set `content-disposition = on` in `~/.wgetrc`.